cjolowicz/blog/content/posts/hypermodern-python-04-typing.md

 [pytype](https://google.github.io/pytype/), [pyre](https://pyre-check.org/), and
 [pyright](https://github.com/microsoft/pyright), respectively.
 JetBrain's Python IDE [PyCharm](https://www.jetbrains.com/pycharm/) also ships with a static type checker.
 In this chapter, we introduce mypy and pytype.
+We also take a look at [Typeguard](https://github.com/agronholm/typeguard), a runtime type checker.

 ## Static type checking with mypy